-ChatGPT recommends only 1.2% of local businesses.
-Your Google ranking does not transfer: there is only a 45% overlap between businesses that rank well on Google and those recommended by AI search engines.
-AI usage for local search jumped from 6% to 45% in one year.
+ChatGPT recommends only 1.2% of local businesses as of early 2026.
+Your Google ranking helps AI discover you, but discovery alone is not enough: research shows only a 45% overlap between top Google-ranked brands and AI-recommended brands, because AI adds a recommendation layer where it evaluates each business against the user's specific intent.
+AI usage for local search jumped from 6% to 45% in a single year (as of early 2026).
 This guide covers exactly how to get your local business into AI search results regardless of your industry.

 The flip side of that 1.2% figure is a massive opportunity.
 Most local businesses are the least tech-savvy category online.
 The first business in any local market to practice good AEO will dominate because the competition is not doing it.
 This guide is a three-step plan that works for any local business type.